'Rick and Morty' Season 5's giant incest baby is the most important hero

 Rick C-137 being the Rickest Rick around, it’s only natural that he lets the booze and power go to his head.

-A hot-headed Rick variant sabotages the operation, along with some anime caricatures modeled after the classic Voltron cartoons.
+A hot-headed Rick variant sabotages the operation, and some anime caricatures modeled after the classic Voltron cartoons stage a coup.
 They successfully replace the many Morty, Summer, Beth, and Jerry variants.
-It’s around this time that a totally adequate episode goes off the rails and becomes kind of amazing in several ways:
+It’s around this time that a totally adequate episode goes off the rails and becomes amazing in several ways:

 Summer drops a bombshell of a monologue to her family.
 Remember how several episodes earlier, the United States government launched Summer and Morty’s giant incest baby into space?
 Well, the government recovered the poor creature near Mars and got Summer to communicate with it.
 After it escaped, the family rides atop its head with Summer controlling it Ratatouille style to easily defeat the super mecha.

-In a way, it’s bold and terrifying for Rick and Morty to double down on this ridiculous giant incest baby plotline as opposed to something more expected like Evil Morty.
+In a way, it’s bold and terrifying for Rick and Morty to double down on this ridiculous giant incest baby plotline instead of something more expected like Evil Morty.
 Is this a bit of a troll for all the fans who want more serialized plots on the show?
-Definitely.
-But it’s also an interesting development in Rick and Morty’s long-running dabbling with incest jokes.
+Definitely, but it’s also an interesting development in Rick and Morty’s long-running dabbling with incest jokes.

 Recall that Morty and Rick made out (sort of) last season, a specific relationship that was joked about in the first season.
 And a Morty variant in “The Ricklantis Mixup” literally wished that incest porn had more mainstream appeal.

 It’s a bit of an odd choice, even for a show that likes to push the envelope.
 And Season 5 literally makes a huge deal about it in the form of Naruto Smith.
-Will this big little baby be around for many seasons to come?
-Or will he disappear without explanation just like Space Beth?
+So will this big baby be around for many seasons to come?
+Or will he disappear without explanation, just like Space Beth?

 Rick and Morty airs Sunday nights on Adult Swim at 11 pm.
 Eastern.